Table Of Contents

 –Supports CND 3.0 and 5.0.

-•The map interface is only available on UNIX platform.
+•The NMT map interface is available only on the Solaris platform.

 •The NMT2CND tools are available only on PC and require CND installation.

 The following new features and enhancements were introduced in Release 16.0.00:

 –Added support for the STM4 back card and framing on AXSMXG cards and generic node

 –Removed diagnostics from SQL script getusrconns.sql for CWM releases 15.0.00 and higher to speed up extraction of massive amount of connections (more than 500K)